 Cost of sales includes, among other things, merchandise costs, inventory markdowns, inventory losses and transportation, distribution and warehousing costs, including depreciation.
 Gross profit is equal to our sales less our cost of sales.
 Gross margin is gross profit as a percentage of our sales.
 Gross margin is a measure used by management to indicate whether we are selling merchandise at an appropriate gross profit.
 Gross margin is impacted by product mix and availability, as some products generally provide higher gross margins, and by our merchandise costs, which can vary.
 Gross margin is also impacted by the costs of distributing and transporting product to our stores, which can vary.
 Our gross profit is variable in nature and generally follows changes in sales.
-While our disciplined buying approach has produced consistent gross margins throughout economic cycles which we believe has helped to mitigate adverse impacts on gross profit and results of operations, rapid changes in consumer demand like we experienced at the beginning of the COVID-19 pandemic could result in unexpected changes to our gross margins.
+While our disciplined buying approach has produced consistent gross margins throughout economic cycles which we believe has helped to mitigate adverse impacts on gross profit and results of operations, changes in consumer demand like we experienced at the beginning of the COVID-19 pandemic, changes in supply chain costs and changes in discretionary income has resulted and could continue to result in unexpected changes to our gross margins.
 The components of our cost of sales may not be comparable to the components of cost of sales or similar measures of our competitors and other retailers.
 As a result, our gross profit and gross margin may not be comparable to similar data made available by our competitors and other retailers.